-Citizen participation and consultation are vital to the success of Jacksonville-Duval County's public programs.
-The jurisdiction continues to work with key non-profit organizations in encouraging the participation of the citizens they serve, including many low- and moderate-income residents who are the primary targets of HUD-funded programs.
+Citizen participation and consultation are essential to the success of Jacksonville-Duval County's housing and community development programs.
+The City is actively collaborating with key nonprofit organizations to encourage the involvement of the citizens they serve, particularly targeting low- and moderate-income residents who are the primary focus of HUD-funded programs.

-The citizen participation process is designed to encourage all citizens, including persons of lower income, persons of color, non-English speaking residents, and those with mobility, visual, and hearing impairments or other disabilities to participate in determining housing and community development needs in the community.
-In order to receive as much feedback as possible Jacksonville-Duval County made the Plan available through a public hearing and a 30-day public comment review period for the draft Plan.
+The citizen participation process is designed to encourage all citizens, in particular those who benefit from public programs and those with mobility, visual, and hearing impairments or other disabilities to participate in determining housing and community development needs in the community.
+In order to receive as much feedback as possible Jacksonville-Duval County made the Plan available through a public hearing and a 30-day public comment review period for the draft plan.